 Every rider who is also a parent has at some time been asked the question: “Mommy/Daddy, when can I go for a ride on your motorcycle?”

-For some parents, the response is an immediate "never."
-Even though it's a little hypocritical, many parents would never consider putting their children at the same risk as they put themselves into whenever they throw a leg over their bikes.
-This is a totally understandable position; let's face it, motorcycling is dangerous.
+For some parents, the response is an immediate “never”; many parents would never consider putting their children at the same risk as they put themselves into whenever they throw a leg over their bikes.
+This is a totally understandable position; let’s face it, motorcycling is dangerous!

 But kids will always want to do what the “grown-ups” do; it’s part of the fun of growing up.
 Not to mention, riding with your kids can be really fun for parents, too!
 So the other school of thought is to go ahead and let them share that experience with you.
 It’s a big responsibility, but introducing a child to an activity you’re so passionate about can be truly unforgettable for them, and will be a great bonding experience you’ll both always share.